Subbases and Subgrades for Concrete Foundations

 How to Prepare the Subgrade Level

 Either way, the subgrade soil needs to be flat and compacted.
 If you are adding a subbase, dig down least four inches deeper than the thickness of your concrete, and compact the soil.
 Also dig out the soil at least six inches laterally beyond the project outline.
 You may need to add or remove soil to level the project area.
-Level the soil before adding asubbase so the subbase and concrete will have a uniform thickness.
+Level the soil before adding a subbase so the subbase and concrete will have a uniform thickness.

 The compaction process varies according to soil type.
 Sandy, granular soils are the easiest to compact and cover.
 Use a vibratory plate compactor to push the spaces out between particles of granular soils.
 These compactors look like large gas-powered lawnmowers and can be rented at some home improvement stores.
 If the soil is predominantly organic, like a rich gardening topsoil, several inches of soil will need to be excavated and replaced with a more granular fill soil.

-How to Prepare the Subbase
+How to Make the Subbase

 Proper preparation of the soil subgrade and concrete subbase are crucial for a successful concrete project.
+For expert help, hire a reliable concrete contractor.